 Ojjeh’s investment in the team allowed Dennis to commission Porsche to make a turbo F1 engine to Barnard’s dimensional specifications.

 The resultant McLaren-TAG MP4/2 moved the game on and was utterly dominant in 1984 and ’85, with Lauda and Alain Prost.
 Here was the team Dennis had imagined into life, with the best of everything.
-Its huge smoked glass base in Woking seemed the embodiment of all the values Dennis instilled in the team and soon there would be an automotive branch as Dennis finally achieved with Bruce McLaren himself had originally envisioned.
+Its huge smoked glass base in Woking seemed the embodiment of all the values Dennis instilled in the team and soon there would be an automotive branch as Dennis finally achieved what Bruce McLaren himself had originally envisioned.

 First pole: 1984 Monaco Grand Prix, Alain Prost